Program Overview | Quantum Science and Engineering

-Representing seven departments from colleges throughout UD, full-time faculty members — who are leaders in their field — share their individual expertise and unite to equip students with the tools and knowledge they need to succeed.
+Full-time faculty members from UD's College of Arts and Sciences and College of Engineering — who are leaders in their field — share their individual expertise and unite to equip students with the tools and knowledge they need to succeed.

 Welcome from the Team

 As one of the only universities offering both M.S. and Ph.D. degrees in quantum science and engineering, our cutting-edge program is responding to industry demands.
 While our students take the same core and elective courses, our master's degree — which can be completed in as little as 18 months — is for people who want to learn the foundations of the field and enter the workforce relatively quickly.
 Our doctoral degree typically takes five to six years because the coursework is followed by several years of research under the supervision of a faculty advisor culminating in a Ph.D. dissertation.

 We designed our program to be open to people coming from a wide range of STEM backgrounds, so you don’t already have to know quantum mechanics.
 You don’t have to come out of a physics program and know exactly what quantum mechanics means.
 You will take a quantum science course with us in the first semester, and we will teach you what it means.
 Our applicants have undergraduate degrees ranging from physics to electrical engineering to computer science, with everything in between.

 There is a strong market for employees coming out of both the master’s and Ph.D. pipelines.
 As we were developing the program, we met with a lot of industry people, and they all told us they have a hard time finding enough workers for the positions they need to fill.
 Huge companies like Amazon, Microsoft, IBM, Google and Northrop Grumman are all making massive investments in quantum technologies.
 They are joined by a host of small quantum-specific startups.
 On top of that, many traditional industries, like banking, are also investing in understanding how they can leverage quantum technologies to improve their business operations.